mearashadowfax/ScrewFast/README.md

 ### Deployment and Security

-The project is deployed on `Vercel`, leveraging the platform's capabilities for seamless CI/CD.
-Security headers and caching behavior are configured in `vercel.json` to ensure best practices in security and performance:
+We deploy our project on [Vercel](https://vercel.com), capitalizing on their robust platform for seamless CI/CD workflows.
+Using `vercel.json`, we set stringent security headers and caching policies, ensuring adherence to security and performance best practices:

 ```json
 {